jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 All data from Ontario government site.

+*Please remember that the last 5 or so days in every chart are going to grow as case results arrive so do not place any weight on this end tail to the charts ...*

 ## Analysis of community transmission in Ontario (therefore excluding all outbreak cases)

 <iframe width="911" height="707" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=8AC01DB97FB9EA8B%212545&authkey=%21AErAkjoFAjh5jQw&em=2&wdAllowInteractivity=False&Item=Ont%20non%20outbreak&wdInConfigurator=True"></iframe>